thornoar/smoothmanifold/documentation/main.typ

   ``` <pen-sections>
 - `underdashes` --- whether to draw the "demoted" parts of a `deferredPath` @def-deferredPath in a dashed line, instead of erasing them;
 - `pathrandom` --- the default value passed to the `drawpath` @smooth-drawpath function as `random`;
+- `subsetoverlap` --- whether to set `overlap = true` in the `fitpath` @def-fitpath function when drawing subset contours;
 - `elementcirclerad` --- the radius to use when drawing elements as `circle`'s instead of `dot`'s.
 This exists because sometimes dots are not showing up in SVG output, in which case the simplest thing to do is say screw it and fill a circle instead of calling the `dot` function.
+The value of `-1` means that `dot`'s will be used.

 == Help-related variables <sc-config-help>